willxxy/ECG-Bench/README.md

 ## Contributions <a name="contributions"></a>

 We welcome contributions to the repository!
-Please feel free to open an issue or pull request.
+Please feel free to open an issue or pull request for any bugs or features you would like to add.
+We are always looking for new ECG datasets to benchmark our methods on.
+If you have any recommendations, please let us know!
+Also, a good place to start is by looking at the [TODO](#todo) section.

 ## TODO <a name="todo"></a>